peta/redis-natives-py/README.md

 ### What about performance in general? ###

 I wrote _redis-natives-py_ with performance in mind.
-I tried to avoid expensive operations where I could what resulted in an optimized and refactored piece of code that tries to exploit Redis capabilities as best and efficient as possible while keeping its memory footprint as small as possible.
-Reliable profiling result and further code improvements will follow.
+I tried to avoid expensive operations where I could what resulted in a solid piece of code that tries to exploit Redis capabilities as best and efficient as possible while keeping its memory footprint as small as possible.

 When you have questions or problems with _redis-natives-py_ please contact me via email or file a bug/ticket in the issue tracker.